francoism90/dotfiles/README.md

 #### Secure Boot

-If you use Secure Boot, make sure to always sign the module (you may need to redo this on updates):
+If you use Secure Boot, make sure to always sign the nvidia.ko module (you may need to redo this on updates):

 ```bash
 # mokutil --import /usr/share/nvidia-pubkeys/MOK-nvidia-driver-<version>-default.der